Welcome

 Questioning and growing

 Faith education provides tools for growth to spiritual maturity.
-As a community church located within the Christian family, CLS honors the basics common to many Christian traditions.
-From September through May, the Sunday Schoolhouse offers our younger members (grades K through 5) biblical stories in an open-ended way, providing images and language to support later, more mature conversations.
+As a community church located within the Christian family, Loving Shepherd honors the basics common to many Christian traditions.
+From September through May, the Sunday Schoolhouse, our one room Church School, offers our younger members (age 5 [or 4 with an adult] through grade 6) biblical stories in an open-ended way, providing images and language to support later, more mature conversations.
 They are invited to explore their own questions and insights.
 By middle school youth are exposed to both traditions and to examples of people of faith, which allow them to further their own understandings.
 High school aged youth focus on subjects as wide ranging as their own interests.
-Programs for adults are more topical, and as disparate as The Shawshank Redemption and the writings of Etty Hillesum, using the topic as a starting point for discussion and exploration.
+Programs for adults are more topical, and as disparate as del Toro’s film, Pan’s Labyrinth and the writings of Etty Hillesum, using the topic, film or reading as a starting point for discussion and exploration.

 The congregation acknowledges the Christian scriptures, including the apocrypha, as well as the early confessions of the faith as the expression of our forebears’ walk with God.
 And we recognize that within those we find examples against which we can “take the measure” of our own faith journeys.

 Typically our youngest members begin worship with the church family, leaving part way into the service for their own lessons.
+Several times a year, our children and/or youth help lead our morning worship.
 The schedule for older youth is more flexible; they may meet during or after worship, and from time to time arrange field trips or overnights.
-Adult studies are usually scheduled by agreement of the participants.
+“Adult” studies are usually scheduled by agreement of the participants.

 Finding the center